wentasah/novaboot/README.md

 After starting, novaboot reads configuration files.
 Their content is described in section ["CONFIGURATION FILE"](#configuration-file).
 By default, configuration is read from multiple locations.
-First from the system configuration directory, second from the user configuration file and third from `.novaboot` files along the path to the current directory.
-Alternatively, a single configuration file specified with the **-c** switch or with the `NOVABOOT_CONFIG` environment variable.
+First from the system configuration directory (`/etc/novaboot.d/`), second from the user configuration file (`~/.config/novaboot`) and third from `.novaboot` files along the path to the current directory.
+Alternatively, a single configuration file specified with the **-c** switch or with the `NOVABOOT_CONFIG` environment variable is read.
 The latter read files override settings from the former ones.

 The system configuration directory is determined by the content of NOVABOOT\_CONFIG\_DIR environment variable and defaults to